 What you need to do after installing the 360 Root application is install the root application that you wanted to have on the device and then try opening it.
 You should find that a message appears on the screen asking if you would like to grant that app that root access that it needs.
 The process is similar to using SuperSU but apparently this does not give you a rooted device; it just grants root access to the app when you request it.

-How to download and install the 360 Root application for the Android 6.0 Marshmallow software update
+How to Download and Install the 360 Root Application for Android 6.0 Marshmallow

 Visit the 360 Root application website and then click on the “Translate” button that is available at the top of the screen if you are using the Google Chrome browser so you can understand what the website says if it is not in your native tongue.